Skip to main content

 Types of Cloud Rendering Services

-Fully Managed Render Farms
+Fully Managed Cloud Render Farms

-A fully managed farm handles everything: software installation, licensing, job queuing, troubleshooting, and output delivery.
+A fully managed cloud render farm handles everything: software installation, licensing, job queuing, troubleshooting, and output delivery.
 You upload your scene, configure render settings, and the farm takes care of the rest.
 There is no remote desktop access, no manual machine configuration, and no license management on your end.

-Examples of this model include render farms that support applications like 3ds Max, Maya, Cinema 4D, and Blender with pre-installed render engines and plugins.
 On our farm, we maintain dual Intel Xeon E5-2699 V4 CPUs with 96–256 GB RAM per node for CPU rendering, and NVIDIA RTX 5090 GPUs with 32 GB VRAM for GPU workloads.
 As an official Chaos and Maxon render partner, we include V-Ray, Corona, Redshift, and Cinema 4D licensing in the rendering cost — there is no separate license fee.

 DIY Cloud Infrastructure (IaaS)